Quantum Response of a Harmonically Trapped Detector to Classical and Non-classical Gravitational Fields

-where $L$ is the length of a box assumed to be inside a sphere of radius $r$, such that $L = r/\sqrt{2}$.
-This differs from the study by S. Sen et al. \cite{Sen}, where the energy of the quantized gravitational wave is considered as the energy of $n_G$ gravitons with frequency $\omega_0$.
-In this study, since the case involves gravitons in a coherent state, the energy is taken as the average energy of $n_G$ gravitons with frequency $\omega_0$, distributed according to a Poisson distribution (the probability distribution of a coherent state), which can be mathematically expressed as follows
+where $L$ is the length of a box assumed to be inside a sphere of radius $R$, such that $L = R/\sqrt{2}$.

+Unlike the study by S. Sen et al. \cite{Sen}, where the energy of the quantized gravitational wave is interpreted as the energy of $n_G$ gravitons with frequency $\omega_0$, corresponding to an initial number state $\ket{n_G}$, the present study considers gravitons in a coherent state $\ket{\alpha}$.
+Consequently, the energy is taken as the average energy of a coherent state, given by $E = \braket{n_G}\hbar\omega = |\alpha|^2\hbar\omega$.
+Therefore, the expression for the squared amplitude $f_0^2$ can be written as follows